-Limitations: Our methodology has some limitation due to the lack of access to the information that is configured as private by some users.
-In particular, the privacy setting of users could prevent our crawler from capturing the following information: (i) If two connected users A and B both set their connecting link as private, we refer to such a link as a private link.
-Private links are not publicly visible and thus can not be captured by our crawler; (ii) If a LCC user A sets all of her links as private and all of A's LCC neighbors also set their link to A as private, then our methodology mis-classifies user A as singleton.
-In fact, 7.5% of the discovered users in our BFS crawl of the LCC have private list of friends and followers, and are discovered through their neighbors.
-Therefore, we believe this limitation is uncommon and does not lead to a significant error in our captured snapshots of LCC; (iii) Private posts of individual users are not captured by our crawlers.
+Our methodology has some limitation due to the lack of access to the information that is configured as private by some users.
+In particular, the privacy setting of users could prevent our crawler from capturing the following information: 1) If two connected users A and B both set their connecting link as private, we refer to such a link as a private link.
+Private links are not publicly visible and thus cannot be captured by our crawler; 2) If an LCC user A sets all of her links as private and all of A's LCC neighbors also set their link to A as private, then our methodology misclassifies user A as singleton.
+In fact, 7.5% of the discovered users in our BFS crawl of the LCC have private list of friends and followers and are discovered through their neighbors.
+Therefore, we believe this limitation is uncommon and does not lead to a significant error in our captured snapshots of LCC; 3) Private posts of individual users are not captured by our crawlers.
 We further discuss this issue in Section V. Note that we are not aware of any known technique to overcome these limitations.

 IV.
-MACRO-LEVEL STRUCTURE & ITS EVOLUTION
+MACRO-LEVEL STRUCTURE AND ITS EVOLUTION

-The macro-level connectivity structure among G+ users should intuitively consist of three components: (i) The largest connected component (LCC), (ii) A number of partitions that are smaller than LCC (with at least 2 users), and (iii) Singletons or isolated users.
+The macro-level connectivity structure among $G^+$ users should intuitively consist of three components: 1) the LCC; 2) a number of partitions that are smaller than LCC (with at least 2 users); and 3) singletons or isolated users.
 We first examine the temporal evolution of LCC size and then discuss the relative size of different components and their evolution over time.

-Evolution of LCC Size: Having multiple snapshots of the LCC at different times enables us to examine the growth in the number of LCC users over time and determine the number of users who depart or arrive between two consecutive snapshots as shown in Figure 2 using log scale for the y axis.
-This figure illustrates that the overall size of the LCC has increased from 35M to 105M during 2012 at an average growth rate of 176K users per day.
-This average rate has even increased to 350K users per day during the first half of 2013 resulting on an average growth rate of 263K users per day during the whole studied period (Dec 2011- Jul 2013).
+A. Evolution of LCC Size

+Having multiple snapshots of the LCC at different times enables us to examine the growth in the number of LCC users over time and determine the number of users who depart or arrive between two consecutive snapshots as shown in Fig. 2 using log scale for the y-axis.
+This figure illustrates that the overall size of the LCC has increased from 35 M to 105 M during 2012 at an average growth rate of 176 K users per day.
+This average rate has even increased to 350 K users per day during the first half of 2013, resulting in an average growth rate of 263 K users per day during the whole studied period (December 2011-July 2013).

 The connectivity of these users to LCC is a clear sign that they have intentionally joined G+ by making the explicit effort to connect to other users (i.e., these are interested users).
-While the average daily increase of 263K new interested users is impressive, it is 60% smaller than the average ~650K daily new users registered in G+ between July 2011 and October 2013 that are officially reported by Google [2].
-The difference between the rate of growth for the overall system and LCC must be associated with other components of the network (small partitions and singletons) as we explore later in this section.
+While the average daily increase of 263 K new interested users is impressive, it is 60% smaller than the average $\sim 650$ K daily new